Green Way Research, Valley Spirit Center, Gushen Grove Notebooks, Vancouver, Washington

 "I dare not be host, I prefer being guest.
 I dare not advance one inch, I prefer withdrawing one foot."

-This is called: to march without marching, to roll up one's sleeves without having an arm, to draw without having a sword, to attack without having an adversary.
+without having an arm, to draw without having a sword, to attack without

 There is no greater calamity than underestimating one's adversary.